 (f) that the directors, CEO, members of staff and agents of a port authority have properly performed their duties to the port authority.

-48. Exception to sections 45 and 46
+48. Exception to s.
+45 and 46

 (1) Despite sections 45 and 46, a person is not entitled to assume a matter mentioned in section 47 if —